Our Services

 Repatriation

-Queensland Museum Network cares for the ancestral remains and secret and sacred objects belonging to Australian Indigenous People and First Nations Peoples from across the globe.
+Queensland Museum cares for the ancestral remains and secret and sacred objects belonging to Australian Indigenous People and First Nations Peoples from across the globe.
 Most were acquired between 1870-1970 without permission and without consideration for traditional laws and customs.

-In 1990, Queensland Museum Network established a dedicated Repatriation Program and began to build relationships with Traditional Owners with the express purpose of returning ancestral remains and secret sacred objects to Country.
+In 1990, Queensland Museum established a dedicated Repatriation Program and began to build relationships with Traditional Owners with the express purpose of returning ancestral remains and secret sacred objects to Country.

-Today, Queensland Museum Network is recognised by the Australian Government as the peak body for repatriation in Queensland, and leads repatriation activities on behalf of Queensland Government.
+Today, Queensland Museum is recognised by the Australian Government as the peak body for repatriation in Queensland, and leads repatriation activities on behalf of Queensland Government.

 Museums and engagement

-These multi award-winning sites provide safe and friendly environments for Queensland Museum Network to showcase exhibitions and programs based on the State Collection and associated research.
+These multi award-winning sites provide safe and friendly environments for Queensland Museum to showcase exhibitions and programs based on the State Collection and associated research.

 Information about our latest exhibitions, programs and major events such as World Science Festival Brisbane is available on our website and social media channels.